-Epi-pen - Any member of staff can administer an epi-pen in an emergency.

-The pen (Cap off) should be pushed against the child's thigh, through clothing if necessary.
+Epi-pen - Each year epi-pen training is offered to staff working in the same class as children carrying an epi-pen.
+Administering an epi-pen in an emergency: The pen (Cap off) should be pushed against the child's thigh, through clothing if necessary.
 The pen should be held for a count of 10 seconds before being withdrawn.
 If symptoms are severe, the epi-pen should be given immediately.
 An ambulance must be called immediately.
-Parents should be contacted after this call has been made.
+Parents should be contacted when this call has been made.